A direct method to find Stokes multipliers in closed form for P1 and more general integrable systems: Main results about the singular sectors

 Theorem\,\ref{recu1} provides asymptotic expansions of the asymptotically conserved quantities \eqref{eq:eqapprx}, \eqref{eq:2ndc} of the system \eqref{eq:eqds2n}, \eqref{eq:eqdx2n}, up to $O(x^{-5/4})$ or better.

-It turns out (Lemma \ref{Consistency1}) that for $h=h_t$ the $s_n$ are in the upper half plane with modulus proved to be less than $5$ (it is in fact less than $2$), $s\in \mathbb{D}_5^+$ cf. \eqref{eq:defdd}.
+It turns out (Lemma \ref{Consistency1}) that for $h=h_t$ the $s_n$ are in the upper half plane with modulus proved to be less than $5$ (it is numerically $\le 2$), $s\in \mathbb{D}_5^+$ cf. \eqref{eq:defdd}.
 Since $J$ has singularities (square root branch points) at $s=0$ and at $s=-4/3$ only, both $J$ and $L$ are single-valued for $s\in \mathbb{D}_5^+$.